Coronavirus digest: Israel sends vaccine shots to Palestinians | DW | 01.02.2021

 Israel's main liaison office with the Palestinians, COGAT, said it had "coordinated the passage of a first shipment," via a crossing point near the city of Ramallah.

+The move to deliver vaccines follows criticism that, as an occupying power, Israel has done nothing to help Palestinians despite plowing ahead with its own much-praised vaccination program.

 The delivery was part of a total of 5,000 doses approved for this purpose, COGAT said in a statement.
 Palestinian critics had urged the Palestinian Authority not to accept any coronavirus shots that were offered by Israel.
 Palestinian officials declined to confirm or deny the arrival of the vaccines.

-The move to deliver vaccines follows criticism that, as an occupying power, Israel has done nothing to help Palestinians.

 Israel argues that, according to the terms of peace deals singed in the 1990s, the Palestinian Authority is responsible for the health of some 2.8 million people living in the West Bank.